 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+A visa or tourist card is required to enter Venezuela, along with a valid passport and proof of onward travel (such as a return flight).
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Venezuela for the most up to date information.

 For entry into and departure from Venezuela, Venezuelan or Australian/Venezuelan dual national children (i.e. under 18) travelling alone or with one parent require a letter of consent signed by both parents providing details of travel, and a copy of their birth certificate, translated into Spanish and certified by a Venezuelan Embassy or Consulate.
 Australians travelling with children are advised to contact the nearest Embassy or Consulate of Venezuela for further information.